 Of course there is a deep xenophobic thing running through all this, and for sure, the "Yellow Peril" concept is some seriously racist shit.
-But there were usually some good Asians around to balance things, and you really got a hold of that with Fu's place in the excellent Marvel comic book, Masters of Kung Fu, in which the Fu Manchu mythos mixed beautifully with the story of Shang Chi, who had a sort of Bruce Lee as a British agent working for Nayland Smith thing going on (and he turns out to be Fu's son!)
+But there were usually some good Asians around to balance things, and you really got a hold of that in the excellent Marvel comic book, Masters of Kung Fu, in which the Fu Manchu mythos mixed beautifully with the story of Shang Chi, a combination Bruce Lee and British agent working for Nayland Smith (and he turns out to be Fu's son!)
 I wish I still had those comics.
 I had to sell them to get back into Manhattan.
-Damn you, Fu Manchu!!!
+Damn you, Fu!!

 I've got my doubts about all those fun Franco Fus coming out on DVD twofers (or Two Fu One, or however they're calling it), but I do love to read online reviews of them, by qualified names I trust.
 Tenebrous Kate from the Tenebrous Empire writes well of CASTLE OF FU MANCHU (1962)::